KacperFiga/KacperFiga/README.md

  - 👯 I’m looking to collaborate on ...
 Frontend projects
  - 🤔 I’m looking for help with ...
 JavaScript, React, css
  - 💬 Ask me about ...
 Anything
  - 📫 How to reach me: ...
-Twitter: @TeenagerDev02
+E-mail: kacper.figa@o2.pl
  - 😄 Pronouns: ...
 He/Him